spsigurdsson/mongo-aspnet-api/README.md

 ```

 ## Test
-Is working without mongo, simple Hello World should be returned.
+Test of if the Api is working without mongo
 ```
 curl http://localhost:5000/api/data
 ```
+Will return a simple "Hello World".
 And with mongo on docker
 ```
 curl http://localhost:5000/api/values
 ```